Professional indemnity insurance that protects you and your business

 How much does professional indemnity insurance cost?

-You can get coverage from as little as £6.54 per month, interest-free.
+You can get coverage from as little as £6.55 per month, interest-free.
 The final premium will depend on the level of coverage you choose and the excess amount.
-To build your ideal insurance policy, get in touch with the friendly team at Caunce O’Hara.
+To build your ideal insurance policy, get in touch with our friendly award-winning team today.

 What level of professional indemnity insurance do I need?